 All plans include a free domain, Cloudflare CDN, SSL certificates, unmetered bandwidth, and free email accounts.

-- Starter ($3.95/mo) allows hosting 2 websites and includes 100GB storage and 100 email accounts.
+- Start ($2.36/mo) allows hosting 1 websites and includes 100GB storage and 10 email accounts.
 It is more than enough for a small-to-medium nonprofit website with smaller traffic.

-- Business ($3.95/mo) allows hosting an unlimited number of websites and includes unlimited storage and email accounts.
+- Plus ($4.76/mo) allows hosting 10 websites and includes 100GB storage and 100 email accounts, plus staging and free one-on-one training session.
 You should consider this plan if you’re expecting higher traffic.

-For a well-rounded nonprofit organization’s website hosting, you should consider the Starter plan.
-The plan offers very generous 100GB storage and even allows hosting 2 websites.
-If you commit for 3 years the price will round up only to $142.20 in total.
+For a well-rounded nonprofit organization’s website hosting, you should consider the Start plan.
+The plan offers 100GB of storage for a single website, which is very generous.
+If you commit for 3 years the price will round up only to $84.96 in total.

 After examining the performance, it is clear that the provider is very reliable, yet being fast and managing increased traffic are not its strongest qualities.

 In almost 2 weeks of examination, the provider managed to keep uptime at a perfect 100%.